exabrial/redex-sm/readme.md

 You must have two pieces of configuration:

-   - A Redis URL
+- `redisUrl`: A Redis URL
+    - example: `rediss://default:aPassword@redis-0.prod.example.com:6380`
-       - Use TLS please!
+    - Best to use TLS
-       - Use a username/password!
-See the Jedis documentation for URL format
+    - See the Jedis documentation for URL format
-   - An encryption key
+- `keyPassword`: An encryption key
     - Goto https://random.org and generate 20ish mixed case characters
+    - The keyPassword is ran through a KDF with a fixed salt

 In the above `context.xml` in lieu of compiling values into the application, we are deferring the configuration to the following system properties so they can be changed at runtime:

 * `redex.redisUrl`
 * `redex.keyPassword`

-This substituion is performed by the Tomcat container itself.
+This substitution is performed by the Tomcat container itself.
 Feel free to use any system property you desire.
 You can further defer these system properties to environment variables by reading the Tomcat documentation on creating a `tomcat/bin/setenv.sh` file and setting these system properties in said script:

 Example `setenv.sh`